10up/wp-safe-edit/readme.md

 ## Caveats & Limitations

 1. You cannot edit a post in the dashboard if an open fork exists because the changes would be overwritten when the fork is published; a lockout message is shown if you try [Fig. 4]. **Note:** It's still possible to edit the post through an API or code, so consider that before enabling support.
-This will be improved soon by detecting if the source post has been modified when trying to publish a fork.<br><br>
+I plan to improve this by interrupting the publish fork process when the source post has been modified since the fork was created.<br><br>
 <img src="images/readme/source-post-lockout.png" alt="Image of the “open fork exist” lockout message." width="522"/><br>
 _Figure 4._